haijunsu-osu/ik_puma560_notes/index.md

 where:
 - $\theta$: joint angle (variable)
 - $\alpha$: link twist (in radians)
-- $a$: link length
-- $d$: link offset

-4. **Multiply Transformations**: The overall arm transformation is computed by multiplying the DH matrices for all joints:

 $$
 T_{arm} = T_1 \times T_2 \times T_3 \times T_4 \times T_5 \times T_6